 Trigger Warning: This article contains sensitive narration that may trigger one with similar experiences.

-The #16DaysNotEnoughCampaign shares the personal experiences of women who have gone through subtle abuses like gaslighting, crazy-making, pathological lying, excuses, and hypocrisy which has been normalised in our societies.
+The #16DaysNotEnoughCampaign shares the personal experiences of men and women who have gone through or have seen people go through subtle abuses like gaslighting, crazy-making, pathological lying, excuses, and hypocrisy which has been normalised in our societies.
 ACTIVATE!
 Supports the fight against gender-based violence.
-This is the raw experience of a woman in her own words.
+This is the raw experience of a man in his own words.